 I would like to use this program for more than one student.
 Do I have to buy a set for each student or can I purchase consumables separately?

-If you purchase a set of Cover Story licensed to your household, you can purchase extra student packets at any time.
-A student packet contains the two consumable books each student needs: the Student Book and The Mysterious Journal of Professor Gunther von Steuben.
-If you buy an extra student packet at the same time as you purchase the set itself, the packet would be $49; if you purchase a student packet at a later point, it would be $55.
+If you purchase a set of Cover Story licensed to your household, you can purchase extra student kits ($55 each) at any time.
+A student kit contains the two consumable books each student needs: the Student Book and The Remarkable Journal of Professor Gunther von Steuben.

 If you use Cover Story under a Group Use license, you can purchase new consumables at any time (same pricing), but after your license expires, you would also pay a license renewal fee.
 See the licensing information for details.

 If I have more than one student using Cloud Access, are they each able to track their progress through the course and complete the quizzes using the streaming platform?

 Cloud Access is offered via Thinkific, a streaming platform, and the course is designed to be used by one student.
 However, your students may choose to either view the video lessons together or each student may keep track of their progress elsewhere if viewing them separately.